-Getting there and starting the hike is a little confusing as there is no signs or markers that point you on your way.
-I would assume this is why many people have no idea it exists, but if you head up Waterman Ave from Highway 330 you can take it up into the mountains for about 13 miles then get on Highway 138 to Crestline, from there you weave around until you see the sign for Camp Seeley.
+Getting there and starting the hike is a little confusing as there are not really any signs or markers that point you on your way.
+I would assume this is why many people have no idea it exists, but if you head up Waterman Ave from Highway 210 you can take it up into the mountains for about 13 miles then get on Highway 138 to Crestline, from there you weave around until you see the sign for Camp Seeley.
 Turn there, then go to the left away from the parking lot and make your way on this road till it ends.
 This is a one lane road so drive slow.

 Follow the river until you reach a huge tree that looks like it is from a Harry Potter movie, and you will see the trail split off.

 Heart Rock Waterfall

 At this split, head to the right and you will come out right above the falls.
 From here you can get great views of the heart, and you can even walk out on a ledge to see it better.
 This is a slightly scary thing to do though as it is a 40-foot drop and the ledge is slanted, so be careful.

-To get a sense of the scale you can see the picture below with me in it.
+To get a sense of the scale, you can see the picture below with me in it.
 I thought it was a lot smaller when I was reading about it online.